jurajvitalis/lights-out-solver/README.md

 ![Screenshot](/assets/readme-img.png)

-A GUI application to solve custom 2x3 / 5x5 lights out puzzles (https://en.wikipedia.org/wiki/Lights_Out_(game)).
+A GUI application to solve 2x3 / 5x5 lights out puzzles (https://en.wikipedia.org/wiki/Lights_Out_(game)).

 The solver is search-algorithm based, 4 methods in total are implemented - DFS, BFS, Greedy search, A\*.
 A* provides the optimal solution.